 Working hours are typically 35 to 40 hours per week.
-Shift work may be required as some large freight forwarders provide 24-hour/365-day cover.
+You may be required to do some shift work as some large freight forwarders provide 24-hour, 365-day cover.

 What to expect

-- The dress code is normally smart as you may be meeting clients, but business-casual is acceptable in the office.
+- The dress code is normally smart as you may be meeting clients, but business casual is acceptable in the office.

 - The working environment can be stressful, as much of the work is aimed at meeting tight delivery deadlines.